Coteau Books, 2015

-A long and superb review by the Anglo-Indian poet Shanta Acharya, from the online journal London Grip, can be found here:
+From a review by the Anglo-Indian poet Shanta Acharya, in the online journal London Grip:

 “At ease with both traditional and postmodern forms, he writes about intimacy, parenthood, growing-up, death and loss, language, nature with a deep understanding of the human condition ….
 Like all major works of art, The Tongues of Earth reveals its secrets when read again.”

 Michael Dennis, in his Today’s Book of Poetry blog: